 We will focus on Place Value, Addition and Subtraction.
 The children will explore tens and ones, and adding or subtracting using two digit numbers.
-Due to the recent events, we anticipate that the children may still have some gaps in their learning so this will be a big focus.
 We will continue weekly practise of Number and Lightning to develop children's arithmetic skills.

 Numbers, place value, biggest, smallest, more, less, addition, subtraction, tens, ones, digit

 We will learn about how animals, including humans, have offspring which grow into adults and learn about different life cycles.
 Then we will learn about how humans and animals have basic needs of water, food and air.
 Finally, we will learn about the importance of exercise for humans, eating the rights amounts of different food types and hygiene.